EvolvedEnergyResearch/EnergyPATHWAYS/docs/source/setup.rst

 ..
 Note::
    EnergyPATHWAYS has been developed and tested primarily on Microsoft Windows and the interface requires Microsoft Excel.
 Some of the Excel interface features can be used on a Mac, and a shell script is now available to run cases on Mac or Linux.

+   **All prompt commands on Windows should be run in the Anaconda Prompt.**

 Model outputs consist of large csv files that have been designed to work well with `Tableau <https://www.tableau.com/>`_.